-- The School has been paying AFLAC premiums for insurance as selected by employees.
-However, for one employee, the School failed to deduct the cost of those premiums from the employee's payroll. - The School has not been contributing \$60 per month per participating employee for health insurance premiums.
+Finding - The School has been paying AFLAC premiums for insurance as selected by employees.
+However, for one employee, the School deducted more than the employee's cost for the coverage.

-Recommendations - The School should review its benefits programs and employee deductions to ensure accuracy of withholding and employer contributions.
+Recommendation - The School should review its benefits programs and employee deductions to ensure accuracy of withholding and employer contributions.